ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

 """
 ```

-And with expect the answer in the form of:
+And we expect the answer in the form of:

 ```
 Premise: "In 2009", "higher standard of living"